jetty-project/codehaus-jetty6/jetty/trunk/README.txt

 JETTY DEPENDENCIES
 ==================

+The Jetty build is rather large, because it bundles many optional packages.

-Jetty depends only on a jre 1.4 runtime and the three jars found in the top level of the $JETTY_HOME/lib directory:
+Jetty depends ONLY on a jre 1.4 runtime and the three jars found in the top level of the $JETTY_HOME/lib directory:

   servlet-api-2.5-$VERSION.jar
   jetty-$VERSION.jar
   jetty-util-$VERSION.jar

+For small foot print applications, these three jars can be trimmed of excess classes - we will soon automate generation of such minimal assemblies.

 The jars found in the subdirectories are all optional: